Failure to Appear in Court

 No matter why you missed the court date, we can help.

 Our main office is in downtown Tampa.
-We also have offices conveniently located in New Port Richey near the West Pasco Judicial Center and in Clearwater near the Criminal Justice Center (CJC) courthouse.
+We also conveniently have offices in New Port Richey near the West Pasco Judicial Center and in Clearwater near the Criminal Justice Center (CJC) courthouse.

 Contact us to find out whether our attorneys can help you file and litigate a “Motion to Recall Capias, Set Aside Forfeiture, and Reinstate Bond on Procedural or Due Process Grounds” for any case pending at the Tampa or Plant City courthouse in Hillsborough County, FL, or the surrounding counties.